p9221066/ios-xe-mdt/README.md

 #### 2. Copy and paste initial configs for Docker containers

 On the host machine where you will build your containers, copy the "docker-compose.yml", "telegraf.conf" and "syslog-ng.conf" file onto their respective directory.
-I strongly recommend that you create a separate directory under your root directory path called telegraf, syslog-ng and influxdb2.
+Create a separate directory under your root directory path called telegraf, syslog-ng and influxdb2.

 #### 3. Edit the docker-compose.yml file